Last Updated: 9/8/2020

 For information regarding proof of citizenship and the ability to vote in federal, state, county, and local elections, visit our Proof of Citizenship Requirements page.

-*Note: For a first-time felony conviction, civil rights are automatically restored upon completion of a person's sentence and payment of any fines and restitution.
+*Note: For a first-time felony conviction, civil rights are automatically restored upon completion of a person's sentence and payment of any restitution.

 If you are having trouble logging in to the Service Arizona website, you can print off a Voter Registration Form (PDF) and fill it out with your new information.
 After you finish, mail the completed form to your County Recorder’s office and your information will be processed.